Should My Indoor Cat Go Outside?

 Here find some suggestions for providing your kitty with behavioral outlets that may help them to be the cat they were born to be without having to go outside:

-• To satisfy their need to attack prey, they need toys.
+• To satisfy their need to attack prey, toys might provide an outlet for this instinct.
 See my blog post How to Choose Cat Toys for help picking out a good toy for your kitty.

 • To satisfy their occasional need to hide out, covered cat beds might work for them.
 You can find great information on this when you visit my blog post 5 Tips on How to Choose a Cat Bed.

-• To relieve that scratching impulse, some scratching posts would be good.
+• To relieve their scratching impulse, some scratching posts would be good to give thew an alternative to the furniture.

 • For their need to climb, cat trees provide a safer choice than the top of the refrigerator.
 For help getting a good cat tree, visit my blog post How to Choose a Cat Tree.